 Source: All that’s Jas

 To me, a healthy meal is a balanced meal.
 And by balanced, I mean everything in moderation.
-As they say, “it’s not the pasta that makes us fat, it’s how much pasta we eat that makes us fat”.
+As they say,

 I’m inspired by Nigella Lawson.
 I love her indulgent recipes and double entendres.
 I’m also totally smitten with John Beck from He Needs Food.
 His parents are from Croatia (just as Bosnia was, also a part of former Yugoslavia) and among other yummy food, he shares the ultimate comfort foods from my homeland.
 His food photography is superb and such an inspiration.